M. Des., Graduate School of Design, Harvard University, 2015

-Broadly speaking, my research focuses on French and American poetry of the nineteenth and twentieth century, as well as on literary modernity, the avant-garde, urban transformation, and women's lives.
-I have made history and culture an integral part of my research, emphasizing an interdisciplinary approach to literature.
-I have also translated contemporary American poets, such as Franz Wright and Jack Gilbert, into French.
+My research focuses on literary modernity, the avant-garde, urban transformation, and utopian architecture in the nineteenth and early twentieth century.
+I have made history and culture an integral part of my research, and have tried to emphasize an interdisciplinary approach in my teaching as well.
+I have also translated contemporary American poets into French.

-The book explores the connection between bachelorhood and prostitution in nineteenth-century France.
-Many celebrated writers of the time, such as Gustave Flaubert or Guy de Maupassant, have been taken as representatives of “bachelor literature.”
-What they also had in common was a fascination with prostitutes.
-My argument is that the bond between the male bachelor and the female prostitute in nineteenth-century literature and art illuminates some of the key issues involved in definitions of literary modernity and the avant-garde.
-My research for this book has been drawn from novels, poems, art, writers’ correspondences, philosophical essays, medical treatises, and police reports.
+My first book, A New World of Love: Bachelors and Prostitutes in Nineteenth-Century France, explores the connection between bachelorhood and prostitution in nineteenth-century France.
+Writers such as Gustave Flaubert and Guy de Maupassant have been taken as representatives of “bachelor literature.”
+What many of these bachelor-writers have in common is a fascination with the phenomenon of prostitution.
+I explore this fascination so as to illuminate some of the key issues involved in the definitions of literary modernity and the avant-garde.
+My research for this book has been drawn not only from novels, poems, art, and writers’ correspondences, but also from philosophical essays, medical treatises, and police reports.

-The book was reviewed in several French magazines and newspapers, such as the daily paper “Liberation.”
-It was also featured on several radio programs.
-For an interview on France-Culture (skip 30 mns. into the program), see: http://www.franceculture.fr/player/reecouter?play=3965381
+The book was reviewed in several French magazines and in the daily newspaper “Liberation.”
+It was also featured on several radio programs, such as “À plus d’un titre” on France Culture, in which I was interviewed on the themes I explore in my book.

-My second book, New York-Paris: Whitman, Baudelaire, and the Hybrid City, was published by the University of Michigan Press in October 2012.
-The book centers on images of the mid-nineteenth century city in the poetry of Walt Whitman and Charles Baudelaire.
-Through these two iconic figures of literary modernity, I explore the complex interplay between poetic avant-gardes and urban culture.
-I am particularly interested in the way poetry reacted to the explosion of radically new forms of visual communication, such as dioramas, panoramas, and photography, in the mid-nineteenth century.
+My second book, New York-Paris: Whitman, Baudelaire, and the Hybrid City, centers on images of the mid-nineteenth century city in the poetry of Walt Whitman and Charles Baudelaire.
+In this book, I explore the complex interplay between poetic avant-gardes and urban culture, and look closely at the way poetry in the mid-nineteenth century reacted to the explosion of radically new forms of visual culture, such as dioramas, panoramas, and photography.

-At Amherst College, I have taught intermediate to advanced French language classes – French 207 (Introduction to French Literature and Culture) and French 208 (French Conversation).
-I also offer classes on nineteenth- and early-twentieth century French literature, culture, and art.
-Among those are “Agents Provocateurs: Scandalous French Artists, from Baudelaire to Céline,” “Women of Ill Repute: Prostitution in Nineteenth Century French Literature,” and “Enfants Terribles: Images of Childhood in Nineteenth Century French Literature and Art.”
-I have also co-taught a European Studies class on “The Birth of the Avant-Garde in France and Russia, 1870-1930” with Prof. of Russian Cathy Ciepiela.
-I am currently preparing a new translation course centered on contemporary French texts and documents, as well as a new comparative class on turn-of-the-century France and Japan with Professor of Asian Studies and Languages Tim van Compernolle.
+At Amherst College, I have taught French 207 (Introduction to French Literature and Culture) and French 208 (French Conversation), as well as a translation course centered on contemporary French texts and documents (''From Asterix to Houellebecq: Translating Contemporary French'').
+My upper-level classes focus on nineteenth- and early-twentieth-century French literature, culture, and art.
+Among the classes I have taught are “Agents Provocateurs: Scandalous French Artists, from Baudelaire to Céline,” “Women of Ill Repute: Prostitution in Nineteenth Century French Literature,” and “Enfants Terribles: Images of Childhood in Nineteenth Century French Literature and Art.”
+I have also co-taught a European Studies class on “The Birth of the Avant-Garde in France and Russia, 1870-1930” with Professor of Russian Catherine Ciepiela, and a class on cross-cultural exchanges between France and Japan ("Madame Butterfly Lives") with Professor of Asian Studies Tim van Compernolle.